The Wider Curriculum

 Our usual pattern of worship is:

-Miss Stevens leads Monday worship where we discuss the theme of the week, have a moral story or discuss school developments or news.
+Mrs Haney leads Monday worship where we discuss the theme of the week, have a moral story or discuss school developments or news.

-On Tuesday, Rev Stephen Lillicrap will takes the assembly reflecting on the church year and taking worship with a christian ethos.
+On Tuesday, Rev Stephen Lillicrap will takes the assembly reflecting on the church year and taking worship with a Christian ethos.

 On Thursday, a singing assembly will be taken by one of the teachers.
-This will be a mixture of modern and traditional songs and hymns.
+This will be a mixture of modern and traditional songs and hymns. - stopped due to pandemic

 On Friday there will be our celebration assembly where successes and achievements are celebrated and weekly awards given to children who have made noticeable contributions to the weeks learning.